anadomuta/challenge-own-portfolio/README.md

 To use the webpage, you can click on the different sections in the navigation bar and get to the desired content section.

+The webpage is responsive on small and medium screens.

-The screenshot below displays the web page outlook for the different device sizes.
+The screenshot below displays the web page outlook for a large device sizes.

 ![Large Webpage Screenshot](./starter/assets/images/screenshot-large-screen.PNG)